xsscx/srd/dmg/README.md

   device = /dev/disk2s1
   mount point = /private/var/run/com.apple.security.cryptexd/mnt/com.example.cryptex.8Ug7XY
 ```
 You now have the ToyBox Unstripped Binary that has Symbols.
-They may even work with the latest iOS Beta :-)

 # This is my Proof of Work that I have completed the above steps and verified that the installed cryptex contains toybox unstripped:
 ```